 - after a brief introduction, guests break out into tables of three or four people each. introduce yourselves to each other. you’ll be benefiting from different perspectives and giving others the benefit of your perspective over the course of the event.

 - before the first round starts, each table chooses a host. the host stays at the table for all three rounds, and is responsible for greeting new guests and summarizing the table’s key insights from earlier rounds.

 - before each round, everyone is given a question (or questions) to spark the conversation for that round.

 - guests are encouraged to write or draw on the paper tablecloth using the markers provided. be as creative as you want. just make some kind of written or visual notes of your table’s insights as you go. the tablecloths will be collected and displayed for everyone to see.

-- When each round is over, everyone who is not a host gets up and moves to a different table to hear new perspectives and generate new insights.
+- when each round is over, everyone except the host gets up and moves to a different table to hear new perspectives and generate new insights.

-Email email@example.com with any questions about the Café, or to suggest a topic for a Café conversation.
+email firstname.lastname@example.org with any questions, or to suggest a topic for a cafe conversation.